Welcome to the UFCW Local 247 information hub for the 2026 round of collective bargaining for BC Superstores and Distribution Centres.

 Your bargaining committee will meet with the Employer and seek to negotiate improvements for you.

-Further bargaining meetings for both retail and warehouse members will occur simultaneously on May 11-15, June 1-5, and June 15-19.
+Further bargaining meetings for retail members are scheduled for May 11-15, June 1-5, and June 15-19.

 Further bargaining dates may be necessary to secure a tentative agreement before our July 22 deadline.